hydro-informatics/hydro-informatics.github.io/pages/python-basics/xml.md

 ```

 ### Charts (plots)
 In the unlikely event that you want to insert plots directly into workbooks ([`matplotlib`](https://hydro-informatics.github.io/hypy_pyplot.html#matplotlib) is way more powerful), *openpyxl* offers features for this purpose as well.
-To illustrate the creation of a an area chart, the below code block re-uses the first column of random values in the  previously created `python_workbook.xlsx`.
+To illustrate the creation of an area chart, the below code block re-uses the first column of random values in the previously created `python_workbook.xlsx`.

 ```python